riker-rs/website/docs/faq.md

 **How do actors compare to Futures?**

 Both Actors and Futures in general work to solve the challenges of concurrent software design.
-However they are complimentary since they are solving different issues.
+However they are complementary since they are solving different issues.

 Futures allow software developers to write concurrent code in an almost single-threaded manner.
 Simple, short-lived workload processing that is non-blocking can be easily written.
 So Futures can be seen as building blocks for non-blocking application design.